 Don't forget to snap a beauty shot, share it on Instagram!
 Tag + mention @taste.of.good

-I am all about baking with nut flours and minimal (totally raw and natural) sweeteners.
-Be sure to use REAL maple syrup, (you wouldn’t believe how many fakers are out there!)
+I am all about baking with nut flours and minimal sweeteners.
+Be sure to use real maple syrup (you wouldn’t believe how many fakers are out there!)
 Turn that bottle around and read the ingredient list on the back to be sure there’s nothing but pure maple syrup in there.
-Hopefully, you can find a reasonable organic option too.
-Even with natural sweeteners like maple, honey or coconut sugar I still like to keep it to a low sweetness level.
-Yes, even real sweets aren’t good in large quantities.
-That way my treats don’t get too out of hand.
-But I can still enjoy a little indulgence here and there…life’s supposed to have SOME sweetness right?
+Hopefully, you can find an organic option.

 Are you loving these scones but want to try a new flavor profile?
-I also have a recipe for Hazelnut Chocolate Scones (aka My Healthy Nutella Scones) If you’re craving more Paleo friendly, gluten free scones send me a message and let me know so I can get right on that.
+I also have a recipe for Hazelnut Chocolate Scones.
+If you’re craving more Paleo-friendly, gluten-free scones, send me a message and let me know so I can get right on that.

 Almond Flour, Lemon, Vanilla SconesPrint Recipe

 Tried this recipe?
 Rate it by clicking on the stars

 - 1/3 cup healthy oil, avocado, coconut (melt first), macadamia nut, or grapeseed oil

 - 3 lemons zest from 3 lemons (Increase or decrease depending on the desired lemony-ness), finely grated lemon skin, don't go beyond the bright yellow the white part is bitter.

 - 1/3 cup chopped almonds, if you don't like the added crunch and chew of almond pieces you can omit this.